tzav

 Tzav

-\We Jews are not the only ones with a theology that’s been alive for thousands of years.
-In a galaxy far, far away, the Jedi are referred to as practitioners of an ancient religion.
+We Jews are not the only ones with a theology that’s been alive for thousands of years.
+In a galaxy far, far away, the Jedi continue to practice their ancient religion.

 And what is the foundation of their religion?
 It’s THE FORCE.
-How does it affect the way they approach the business of living?
-By sensing The Force, connecting with it, and using it.
+They practice their religion by sensing The Force, connecting with it, and using it.

 Whether one embraces the light side of The Force—harnessing it for good, for selflessness and service, or the dark side—brandishing it for evil, for power and selfishness—using The Force is highly effective, as any fan of the Star Wars saga knows.